microsoft/MIDI/README.md

 # Windows MIDI Services

 This project is the next-generation MIDI API for Windows, including MIDI 1.0, MIDI CI, and [MIDI 2.0](https://www.midi.org/specifications/midi-2-0-specifications) features, enhancements, a new driver, and an ecosystem of essential tools.
+It builds upon the work we did for WinRT MIDI, adds many enhancements and bug fixes to our MIDI 1.0 support, and importantly adds support for MIDI CI and MIDI 2.0.

 > The open source driver has been generously donated by [AMEI](https://www.amei.or.jp/),
 > the Association of Musical Electronics Industry, and developed by AmeNote.
 Please see